tahowallet/extension/rfb/rfb-5-control-compatile-addresses.md

 This assumption falls apart when it comes to accounts that are not derived or controlled directly by in-memory private keys, however.
-For example, if Bob is viewing the Ethereum network and has a key for `0x0abc` at `44'/60'/0'/0/0` can sign a transaction for that address, they can interact with everything as expected--dApps, etc. If Bob switches to the Rootstock network, on the other hand, and they control that key using a Ledger, Ledger itself might require a different app to sign a transaction for that key on Roostock.
+For example, if Bob is viewing the Ethereum network and has a key stored on a Ledger for `0x0abc` at `44'/60'/0'/0/0` can sign a transaction for that address, they can interact with everything as expected--dApps, etc. If Bob switches to the Rootstock network, on the other hand, and they control that key using a Ledger, Ledger itself might require a different app to sign a transaction for that key on Roostock.

 This is the simplest scenario.
 A more complex scenario appears if the address in question is actually a smart contract or account abstraction-based wallet.